umputun/remark42/README.md

 * result files will be saved in `./frontend/public`.

 **Note** Running `npm install` will set up precommit hooks into your git repository.
-It used to reformat your frontend code using `prettier` and lint with `eslint` before every commit.
+It used to reformat your frontend code using `prettier` and lint with `eslint` and `stylelint` before every commit.

 #### Devserver